Jon Toral: Birmingham City

 Toral returned to Birmingham City in August 2020; he signed a one-year contract with an option for a second year.
 He made his second debut as a substitute in the opening fixture of the season, a 1–0 defeat at home to fourth-tier Cambridge United in the EFL Cup, and started the first four Championship matches.
 A groin injury kept him out for a few weeks, but once fit, he found it difficult to force his way into Aitor Karanka's squad.
 He started two games in a row in early December: in what the Birmingham Mail called "an inexplicable difference to the form he had showed so far this season", he scored both goals in the 2–1 win away to Reading.
 The player himself attributed his improvement to hard work, getting used to how his team-mates play, and renewed confidence from being given consecutive starts, particularly after the arrival of a rival for the number 10 role in Alen Halilović.
 With Karanka reportedly concerned about his fitness, Toral was omitted from the next match; he started five more by the end of January, after which he fell behind Halilović in the pecking order.
 Under new head coach Lee Bowyer, Toral made two more appearances from the bench; in the second, he suffered a hamstring injury that would keep him out for the rest of the season.
 Birmingham confirmed that he would leave the club when his contract expired.

 OFI

 Toral signed a three-year contract with Greek Super League club OFI on 16 July 2021.

 On 20 November 2021, OFI got a significant away win against rivals Volos F.C. thanks to a brace by Toral (12 'and 50') and OFI remained undefeated for the next five consecutive game in the Greek Super League.
 Toral also won the MVP award for that match.

+Mumbai City FC

+Toral signed a two-year contract with Indian Super League club Mumbai City FC on 2 July 2024.
+He made his debut for the club against Mohun Bagan SG on 13 September 2024, starting the match but being substituted off in the 41st minute.
+Toral won his first Man of the Match award in India on 26 January 2025, at home against Mohammedan SC in an eventual 3-0 for the club.
+This performance also got him a slot in the ISL Team of the Week.

+Toral's first goal for the Islanders came on 1 March 2025 against Mohun Bagan.
+At 2-0 down, after the club won a corner in the 57th minute, full-back Valpuia's long shot was blocked, but the ball ricocheted off Toral and into the net, to make it 2-1.
+Mumbai went on to equalize late through Nathan Rodrigues as the game ended in a 2-2 draw.